 The Wild Atlantic Way is one of the longest defined coastal driving routes in the world.
 Running for 2500 kilometres along the west coast of Ireland from Malin Head in the north to Mizen Head in the south.
 This outstanding route passes through nine counties and three provinces as it winds its way along the rugged and untamed west coast of Ireland.

 The county of Donegal at the northern end of the Wild Atlantic Way is quite simply a rock climbers paradise.
-With over 1000km of coastline, 30 uninhabited islands, 100 sea stacks, 3000 recorded rock climbs and two major Irish mountain ranges.
-It is easy to see why Donegal is the rock climbing capital of both Ireland and off course, the Wild Atlantic Way.
-For more information on what is climbing is currently available use the google map in the On-Line Guide to download your chosen free mini guide to that area of the county.
+With over 1000km of coastline, 30 uninhabited islands, 100 sea stacks, over 3000 recorded rock climbs and two major Irish mountain ranges.
+It is easy to see why Donegal is the rock climbing capital of both Ireland and of course, the Wild Atlantic Way.
+For more information on what is climbing is currently available use the google map in the On-Line Guide to download your chosen free mini-guidebook PDF to that area of the county.
 For a more general overview of the rock climbing in Donegal there is a paper guidebook containing a select 1000 climbs, Donegal Rockclimbing Guidebook_2015

 At Unique Ascent we can take you to the most adventurous and atmospheric locations in Ireland, from the summit of Tormore Island to the centre of The Table sea stack below Slieve League.
 These adventurous days out will take you way beyond anything else commercially available in Ireland.
 These are days out you will never forget for all the right reasons.